ProstoyVadila/goproj/README.md

 Flags:
-  -a, --author string         an optional flag to set your name -d, --description strings   an optional flag to set a description of your project -e, --exclude strings       an optional flag to exclude exact files from the generation -h, --help                  help for init
+  -a, --author string         an optional flag to set your name -d, --description strings   an optional flag to set a description of your project -s, --skip strings          an optional flag to skip exact files from the generation -h, --help                  help for init
   ```
 You can find more information with `-h` or `--help` flags.